bdkruse/Front-Back-Data-Demo/README.md

 # Front to Back Data Demo

 This project demonstrates form input and display using a variety of different technologies.
-This project is the frontend component of a multi-part project.
+This project is the frontend component of the front to back data demo.
+The API component projects are listed in the prerequisites.
+Be sure to install them to get the functionality shown in the video demonstration.

-Frontend - Angular 5
+Frontend - Angular 2
 APIs - Node/Express/Mongoose, PHP/Slim
-Database -  MongoDB, MySQL
+Databases -  MongoDB, MySQL

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.4.